 - Beat butter and sugar in a large bowl until creamy.
 Beat in egg and extracts.

 - On low speed, beat in the flour and salt.
 Dough will be crumbly, but you can press it into a dough ball.
 Wrap the dough in plastic wrap and refrigerate at least one hour.

 - Preheat oven to 350 degrees.

-- Shape dough into 1 inch balls and bake on greased baking sheets.
+- Shape dough into 36 balls and bake on a baking sheet with a Silpat or parchment.
 Bake for 10-12 minutes.

 - Move cookies to a wire rack to cool completely.

 - Melt the white chocolate wafers according to package directions.
 Dip the tops of the cookies into the melted chocolate and roll in crushed candy canes.

 - Place the cookies on waxed paper to harden.
 Store in a sealed container.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 97Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 12mgSodium: 24mgCarbohydrates: 15gFiber: 0gSugar: 7gProtein: 1g

 Nutrition facts are an estimate and are not guaranteed to be accurate.
 If you need special diet advice, please see a registered dietician.